Crio-Bytes/System-Design/README.md

   ```
-  Entertainment content has always had humans hooked from the very beginnings of
-  mankind.
-We all love to binge watch web series like Breaking Bad, Money Heist,
-  Stranger things, The Boys, Scam 1992 etc on respective platforms like Netflix,
-  Amazon Prime, Sony Liv,etc. Did it ever occur in your mind how the OTT platorm are
-  able to provide their content so blazingly fast without any interruption across the
-  globe ?

   The Internet is a constantly-changing mechanism, and new forms of data and content
   are constantly being created.
 Soon after it was made commercially available, the
   problem of pushing massive amounts of data to the end user as fast as possible had